 THEY’RE TOO AGREEABLE

-If your real estate agent in Los Angeles always agrees with you on every point, whether that’s they take your initial listing price without modification or they jump on your thoughts to undercut on every offer by 10 percent, you may be in trouble.
+If your real estate agent in Riverside always agrees with you on every point, whether that’s they take your initial listing price without modification or they jump on your thoughts to undercut on every offer by 10 percent, you may be in trouble.

 Your agent is supposed to be the expert in buying or selling a home and should have well-reasoned answers for everything.
 Even though your agent disagreeing with your listing price or offer can be frustrating, their job is to represent your best interests even if that means disagreeing with you.